 Manitoba Legislative Building, Winnipeg, Manitoba

 There’s more than debating going on in Manitoba’s Legislative Building.
 Hidden gems like hieroglyphic inscriptions, numerological codes and Masonic symbols have been concealed so expertly within the building’s imposing architecture, their presence went unnoticed by historians and visitors for nearly a century.
 From April to October, weekly Hermetic Code Tours led by Dr. Frank Albo, a local architectural historian, shed light on the cryptic symbols throughout the building.

 Here are more must-see historical attractions across Canada.

 A bunker built to withstand a nuclear war

-During the Cold War, the Feds build a underground bunker for senior members of government should there be a nuclear attack.
+During the Cold War, the Feds built an underground bunker for senior members of government should there be a nuclear attack.
 Although former Prime Minister John Diefenbaker never visited his “Diefenbuker,” you can.
-Serving as Canada’s Cold War museum, the National Historic site is located in the small town of Carp, just west of Ottawa.
+Serving as Canada’s Cold War museum—and one of the country’s most unique hidden gems—the National Historic site is located in the small town of Carp, just west of Ottawa.
 In the 100,000 square foot labyrinth, you’ll find the Prime Minister’s personal suite, a massive bank vault, as well as the world’s largest escape room experience.

 Looking for something even creepier?
 Check out Canada’s most haunted places.